 As students across the nation attend school online via video sharing programs due to COVID-19 restrictions on in-person education, government officials are “being allowed carte blanche visual access” to students’ private homes without warrants, raising Fourth Amendment concerns, John Whitehead wrote for OpEdNews in September 2020.
-School officials, including teachers and “anyone at the school on the other end of that virtual connection,” could use anything seen or recorded as “fair game for scrutiny and investigation,” not only by school officials but also by other agencies, including law enforcement, social services, animal country, or the Department of Homeland Security.
+School officials, including teachers and “anyone at the school on the other end of that virtual connection,” could use anything seen or recorded as “fair game for scrutiny and investigation,” not only by school officials but also by other agencies, including law enforcement, social services, animal control, or the Department of Homeland Security.

 In Colorado, Whitehead reported, a 12-year-old student was suspended after showing a toy gun on his screen during an online art class; and police arrived at the home of an 11-year-old Maryland student after a school official saw a BB gun in his bedroom during an online class.
 These cases show, White wrote, how law enforcement officials can “sidestep the Fourth Amendment’s requirement for probable cause and a court-issued warrant in order to spy us on in the privacy of our homes.”